77LrW8VpnD/panicwipe/README.md

 - [To do](#TODO)

 ## Installation
-- It is neccesary to have a system variable named PANICCONFIG with the complete path of the [configuraton](#configuration) file
+- It is neccesary to have a system variable named PANICCONFIG with the complete path of the [configuraton](#configuration) file, you can change this editing the .zshrc, .bashrc, or the one that you have.
 ```
 pip install -r requirements.txt
 python setup.py install